JGalego/RAGmap/README.md

 ### Option 2 🐳

-1. Run the following command to start the service
+1. Run the following command to start the application

 	```
 	docker-compose up
 	```

-2. Once the container is up and running, head over to http://localhost:8501
+2. Once the service is up and running, head over to http://localhost:8501

 ## Example: [Amazon shareholder letters](https://medium.com/@austenallred/every-amazon-shareholder-letter-as-downloadable-pdf-4eb2ae886018)